Enabling this provides you with more accurate distances to providers and locations

 What is the All of Us Research Program?

 We hope that more than one million people will join the All of Us Research Program.
 People who join will share information about their health, habits, and what it’s like where they live.
 By looking for patterns in this information, researchers may learn more about what affects people’s health.

 The All of Us Research Program will last for 10 years or more.
 This will allow researchers to study health over time.
 If you decide to join the All of Us Research Program, you will be contributing to an effort to improve the health of generations to come.
 You also may learn about your own health.

 Who runs the All of Us Research Program?

 The National Institutes of Health (NIH) runs the All of Us Research Program.
 There are many groups helping NIH.
 There is a Data and Research Center that stores the information you contribute.
 There is a biobank that stores samples.
 There is a Participant Technology Systems Center that creates tools for you to connect with us online.
 There is a Participant Center and numerous health care organizations that are working with us to help you sign up.
-Spectrum Health is one of those health care organizations.
+Corewell Health is one of those health care organizations.

 If I join, do I have to do all of the activities?

 If you decide to join the All of Us Research Program, you get to choose how much you participate.
 We are thankful for your involvement at any level.
 We will ask everyone who joins about their health, family, home, and work.
 We may also invite you to do other activities, but you do not have to do them.